(Spoken on August 29, 1985 to a group from Brussels)

 When you chant Om, you feel expanded as if you are becoming large in dimension, as the waves in the ocean become large.
 Om is a vibration and not merely a sound made by the mouth.
 The whole world is made of subtle vibration.

 We have five kinds of receiving sets of energy.
 I will give an example of how the receiving sets can receive one thing in different ways.
-There is electric energy coming from the powerhouse.
-When we connect this power to an electric heater, there is a blaze of fire.
-In a stove, electricity becomes hot.
+There is electric energy coming from the power station.
+When we connect this power to an electric heater or a stove, electricity becomes hot.
 In a fridge, electricity becomes cold.
 In a railway train, electricity becomes movement.
 But electricity is not heat, it is not cold, it is not movement.
-So is energy neither colour nor sound nor touch nor taste nor smell.
-It looks like these because of our receiving sets: eye, ear, nose, tongue, etc. So when we chant Om, we are diving deep into the very substance of the whole universe.
+So is energy neither colour, nor sound, nor touch, nor taste, nor smell.
+It looks like these because of our receiving sets: eyes, ears, nose, tongue, etc. So when we chant Om, we are diving deep into the very substance of the whole universe.
 It is as if we are melting the hard body and making it into a liquid of force.

-Om is not Sanskrit or English or Italian or any language.
-It is not a language, it is an impersonal universal vibration.
+Om is not Sanskrit, English, Italian or any language.
+It is not a language; it is an impersonal, universal vibration.
 All language is inside Om, as well as all literature and all science.
-Just as every piece of furniture is in the tree, and every ornament is in the gold bar, likewise, every language, every sound is in Om, so when we chant Om we are going to the universal origin of things.
+Just as every piece of furniture is in the tree and every ornament is in the gold bar, likewise, every language, every sound is in Om, so when we chant Om we are going to the universal origin of things.
 Therefore, we have to chant Om very feelingfully in this manner.
-[Swami chants Om.]
+[Swamiji chants Om.]

-I can understand the Bible, but you cannot understand the Upanishads.
+To a group of Western visitors: I can understand the Bible, but you cannot understand the Upanishads.
 That is the difference.
-I very clearly understand what the Bible says and I appreciate it, but you do not know what the Upanishad says.
-There is a big reason for this, which I cannot explain now – historical, geographical, climatic, astronomical, empirical, philosophical.
+I very clearly understand what the Bible says and I appreciate it, but you do not know what the Upanishads say.
+There are historical, geographical, climatic, astronomical, empirical and philosophical reasons for this, which I cannot explain now.
 Every blessed reason is behind it.
 The concept of the ultimate aim of life is the reason for the difference between the East and the West.
 What do you finally want?
 The East will say something, and the West will say another thing.
 They will not say the same thing.
 There is the twain which never meets, though some few like you perhaps are building the bridge between East and West.
 It is a great blessing, and may it be blessed by God.